MBoretto/Docks/na62-farm/README.md

 Check avaible software, and install:

 - C/C++ Development Tools SDK
+- Git extension

-All the eclipse extension will be stored in the home directory */root/* this directory is shared with the filesystem so you don't need to reistall extension every time.
+All the eclipse extension will be stored in the home directory */root/* this directory is shared with the filesystem so you don't need to reinstall extension every time.

+###X11 troubleshooting
+If x11 is not setted properly GUI program (Eclipse) lauched inside the container will fail.
+Here's how to fix it:
+Add a user to the list of authorised access to the X server.

+	xhost si:localuser:root
+This operation shuold be done each time you restart your computer, it's a good idea add this command in the *.bashrc* file.

 ### Tips for develop
 If you need an additional terminals to work with the farm container type:

 	docker exec -it <container-id press tab to autocomplete> bash

 ##Import the Projects

-Press:
+Start Eclipse and press:
 ```
 File->Import
 	General->existing Project into workspace